Thomas Bermingham, 1st Earl of Louth: Marriages and children

 In recent research on Irish slave owning families, 'John Bermingham' was shown in 1798 as the owner of an estate called Dalgin 'a la cote orientale de Demerarie.'
-This may be John Bermingham commonly called Lord Baron Athenry but also conceivably his nephew John, son of Edward Bermingham and Ann Waddell, who died in 1811.
-In a Will of John Bermingham commonly called Lord Baron Athenry of Daligan House, Galway proved 27/06/1803.
-He left his real estate, including unspecified estates in South America and the West Indies, in trust for his three natural children, Michael, Thomas and Edward.
+This may be John Bermingham, commonly called 'Lord Baron Athenry', but it also conceivably could be his nephew John, son of Edward Bermingham and Ann Waddell, who died in 1811.
+In a Will of John Bermingham, commonly called Lord Baron Athenry of Daligan House, Galway, proved 27/06/1803, he left his property, including unspecified estates in South America and the West Indies, in trust for his three natural children, Michael, Thomas and Edward.